 Add a user login page

-If you're using private WordPress categories to protect the subscribers area, then you don't need a special login form.
+If you're using role restricted WordPress categories to protect the subscribers area, then you don't need a special login form.
 Instead, subscribers simply need to log into their user account on your WP site.

 WordPress provides its own login page - /wp-login.php.
 However, this isn't branded to your site, and looks like the WordPress admin.
-Instead, I recommend installing the free Theme My Login plugin to create a styled front end login page.
+Instead, I recommend installing the Profile Builder or Theme My Login plugin to create a styled front end login page.
 This looks much more professional, and you can even choose to redirect people to the subscribers-only category after they login.

 Step #3: Sell subscriptions for your Password Protected Categories